Emergency Rations-What to Stockpile

 Canned Soups

-Canned soups are a quick and easy meal, but we’re also talking about the cream of soups too.
-Cream of soups provides broth and a base to many meals for more flavoring.
+Like canned meats, canned soups are quick and easy, but we’re also talking about the cream of soups.
+Cream of soups provides broth and a base for many meals for more flavor.
 Some canned foods can also go beyond expiration dates.
+I’ve had cream of chicken, cream of mushroom, cream of celery, and cream of potato soup varieties in my emergency preparedness kit for years.
+I inventory and remove or use them before they go bad.
+I used two cans of chicken soup tonight as we made dinner.

 Dried Fruits